department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ---

 <div class="va-introtext">
-Find out about different types of memorial items, and learn about selecting different inscriptions and emblems.
+Find out about different types of memorial items, and learn about what types of inscriptions and emblems are available.
 </div>

 ## What types of memorial items are there?